adamralph/minver/README.md

 </Target>
 ```

-### Can I version multiple projects in a single repo independently?
+### Can I version multiple projects in a single repository independently?

 Yes!
 You can do this by using a specific tag prefix for each project.
 For example, if you have a "main" project and an "extension" project, you could specify `<MinVerTagPrefix>main-</MinVerTagPrefix>` in the main project and `<MinVerTagPrefix>ext-</MinVerTagPrefix>` in the extension project.
-To release version `1.0.0` of the main project you'd tag the repo with `main-1.0.0`.
-To release version `1.1.0` of the extension project you'd tag the repo with `ext-1.1.0`.
+To release version `1.0.0` of the main project you'd tag the repository with `main-1.0.0`.
+To release version `1.1.0` of the extension project you'd tag the repository with `ext-1.1.0`.

 ### Can I get log output to see how MinVer calculates the version?